 On August 9, 2017, the Company completed a financing with Southern Arc Minerals Inc. ("Southern Arc"), pursuant to which Southern Arc purchased 12,500,000 units of Japan Gold at a price of \$0.40 per unit for gross proceeds of \$5,000,000.
 Each unit consists of one common share and one transferable common share purchase warrant of the Company.
 Each warrant is exercisable into one additional common share of the Company at a price of \$0.40 per share for a period of 5 years.
 The units (and securities underlying the units) issued under the private placement will be subject to a four month hold period expiring on December 9, 2017.

-The Company is currently in the process of acquiring, exploring and evaluating properties in Japan.
+The Company is currently in the process of evaluating and exploring its extensive property portfolio in Japan and is aggressively pursuing permitting for drilling at high priority prospects in 2018.